syncfusion-content/flutter-docs/Flutter/calendar/date-navigations.md

 ![minDate and maxDate](images/date-navigation/min_maxDate.jpg)

 >**NOTE**
-* You can navigate as minimum/maximum as to the given date, and dates before that date/dates after that date will be disabled for interaction and highlights the disabled slots in timeslot views.
+* The timeslots falls beyond the minimum/maximum date time will be disabled, and user interaction were restricted in timeslot views.

 ## Programmatic date navigation